-ETF Rule Reform Becomes a Boon for Fixed Income
+ETF Rule Reform Becomes a Boon for Fixed Income11.06.2019 By Rob Daly Editor-at-Large

 With a little more than a month since the US Securities and Exchange Commission adopted its ETF Rule, the new rule has helped streamline exchange-traded fund issuance and likely will spur further growth of the fixed-income ETF market.